-"Fugitive Emission" Means an emission to air or water (including sewer) from the Permitted installation that is not controlled by an emission limit imposed by a condition of this Permit.
+Means an emission to air or water (including sewer) from the Permitted installation that is not "Fugitive Emission"

+controlled by an emission limit imposed by a condition of this Permit.

-"Regulator" Means any officer of Lewes Disrict Council who is authorised under Section 108(1) of the power specified in Section 108(1) of that Act.
+Means any officer of Lewes District Council who is authorised under Section 108(1) of the "Regulator"

-Environment Act 1995 to exercise, in accordance with the terms of any such authorisation, any
+Environment Act 1995 to exercise, in accordance with the terms of any such authorisation, any power specified in Section 108(1) of that Act.